SCRIV NETWORK (SCRIV) Price Reaches $0.0004 on Top Exchanges

-SCRIV NETWORK (CURRENCY:SCRIV) traded down 5.4% against the dollar during the 1 day period ending at 0:00 AM E.T. on February 24th.
-Over the last seven days, SCRIV NETWORK has traded 45.9% lower against the dollar.
-One SCRIV NETWORK coin can now be bought for $0.0004 or 0.00000004 BTC on cryptocurrency exchanges including Graviex, Crex24 and STEX.
-SCRIV NETWORK has a market cap of $9,525.00 and approximately $6.00 worth of SCRIV NETWORK was traded on exchanges in the last 24 hours.
+SCRIV NETWORK (CURRENCY:SCRIV) traded down 2.9% against the US dollar during the twenty-four hour period ending at 10:00 AM E.T. on February 28th.
+One SCRIV NETWORK coin can now be bought for about $0.0004 or 0.00000004 BTC on major cryptocurrency exchanges including Graviex, Crex24 and STEX.
+Over the last week, SCRIV NETWORK has traded down 27.5% against the US dollar.
+SCRIV NETWORK has a total market cap of $8,664.00 and $31.00 worth of SCRIV NETWORK was traded on exchanges in the last 24 hours.

-SCRIV is a PoW + Masternodes coin that uses the TRIBUS hashing algorithm.
-It launched on March 10th, 2018.
+SCRIV NETWORK (CRYPTO:SCRIV) is a PoW + Masternodes coin that uses the TRIBUS hashing algorithm.
+It was first traded on March 10th, 2018.
 SCRIV NETWORK’s total supply is 42,007,077 coins and its circulating supply is 24,744,362 coins.
-The Reddit community for SCRIV NETWORK is /r/SCRIV and the currency’s Github account can be viewed here.
-SCRIV NETWORK’s official message board is steemit.com/@scriv.
+The official message board for SCRIV NETWORK is steemit.com/@scriv.
 SCRIV NETWORK’s official website is scriv.network.
 SCRIV NETWORK’s official Twitter account is @scriv_network and its Facebook page is accessible here.
+The Reddit community for SCRIV NETWORK is /r/SCRIV and the currency’s Github account can be viewed here.

 SCRIV NETWORK Coin Trading

-SCRIV NETWORK can be traded on the following cryptocurrency exchanges: STEX, Graviex and Crex24.
-It is usually not presently possible to buy alternative cryptocurrencies such as SCRIV NETWORK directly using US dollars.
-Investors seeking to trade SCRIV NETWORK should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SCRIV NETWORK using one of the exchanges listed above.
+SCRIV NETWORK can be purchased on the following cryptocurrency exchanges: Graviex, Crex24 and STEX.
+It is usually not possible to buy alternative cryptocurrencies such as SCRIV NETWORK directly using U.S. dollars.
+Investors seeking to acquire SCRIV NETWORK should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SCRIV NETWORK using one of the aforementioned exchanges.

 Receive News & Updates for SCRIV NETWORK Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SCRIV NETWORK and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.